DataCanvasIO/YLearn/README.md

 1. **Representation of the causal graph**

-   Given a set of variables, the representation of its causal graph in YLearn *requires a python `dict` to denote the causal relations of variables*, in which the *keys* of the `dict` are children of all elements in the corresponding values which usually should be a list of names of variables.
+   Given a set of variables, the representation of its causal graph in YLearn *requires a python `dict` to denote the causal relations of variables*, in which the *keys* of the `dict` are children of all elements in the corresponding *values* where each *value* usually should be a list of names of variables.
 For an instance, in the simplest case, for a given causal graph `X <- W -> Y`, we first define a python `dict` for the causal relations, which will then be passed to `CausalGraph` as a parameter:

     ```python
         causation = {'X': ['W'], 'W':[], 'Y':['W']}